Dog Meat: Queen Mercy Atang Defends Hilda Baci

 “Come and change our culture for us na Culture that’s NAFDAC APPROVED w mbok ku yad esit oh.
 Try leave Hilda and our 404 alone for us Mbok”

-Atang comment on the viral video has, however, led to different comments as people took to her page to express their opinion on the development.
+Mercy Atang’s comment has, however, led to multiple reactions as netizens took to her comment section to view their opinion on the issue.

-“No be every cultural law you keep till date that civilization took place else we for still dey walk naked with plantain leaves to cover or sensitive parts.
-Not every animal is edible, at least not the ones so close to use as friends.”
+Why some supported the delicacy other see it as barbaric, b elow are some of the reactions that have trailed the dog video:

-nnenna_blinks_ stated: “But truly humans are hypocritès.
-Just because you don’t do something doesn’t make you a saint In other aspects.
+“you keep till date that civilization took place else we for still dey walk Naked with plantain leaves to cover or sensitive parts.
+Not every animal is edible, at least not the ones so close to us as friends.”

 evacomedytv_ wrote: “I ask again, where can I buy dog meat in Lagos ???”